BioData-Club/Friendly-Intro-to-R/README.md

 5. Discuss future directions - what do *you* want to learn next?

 ### Let's get started!
-Start with the Friendly-Intro.Rmd file, that's our presentation with some R basics and resources.
+Start with the [Friendly-Intro.Rmd](https://github.com/BioData-Club/Friendly-Intro-to-R/blob/master/Friendly-Intro.Rmd) file, that's our presentation with some R basics and resources.

+Then download [example_lengths_for_R.csv](https://github.com/BioData-Club/Friendly-Intro-to-R/blob/master/example_lengths_for_R.csv) to your machine.

-Then download the data from "example_lengths_for_R.csv" move on to the exercises in "BasticStatsCode.Rmd"
+From there, you'll move on to the exercises in [BasticStatsCode.Rmd](https://github.com/BioData-Club/Friendly-Intro-to-R/blob/master/BasicStatsCode.Rmd).

-"Power_Analysis.Rmd" and "ANOVA.Rmd" are extra files we may or may not get to.
+[Power_Analysis.Rmd](https://github.com/BioData-Club/Friendly-Intro-to-R/blob/master/Power_Analysis.Rmd) and [ANOVA.Rmd](https://github.com/BioData-Club/Friendly-Intro-to-R/blob/master/ANOVA.Rmd) are extra files we may or may not get to.